Quiescent Big Bang formation in $2+1$ dimensions: Declarations

 \subsection{Competing Interests}

-This research was funded in part by the Austrian Science Fund (FWF) 10.55776/Y963.
-The author is a recipient of a DOC Fellowship of the Austrian Academy of Sciences at the Faculty of Mathematics at the University of Vienna as well as of a scholarship by the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes).
+This research was funded in part by the Austrian Science Fund (FWF) 10.55776/Y963 \changereport{and 10.55776/PAT7614324}.
+The author \changereport{was }a recipient of a DOC Fellowship of the Austrian Academy of Sciences at the Faculty of Mathematics at the University of Vienna, and received a scholarship by the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes) during most of his work on this paper.